 Systemic advocacy: we seek to influence and/or change a ‘system’.
 This includes legislation, government policy and community attitudes for issues experienced by people living with polio.

-- ATOP (Assistive Technology for Older People) Alliance: We are currently working with this Alliance to advocate for a national streamlined approach to assistive technology for people over 65 years old.
+- Assistive Technology For All (ATFA) Alliance: We are currently working with this Alliance to advocate for a national streamlined approach to assistive technology for people who are ineligible for the NDIS.
 We are currently contributing to a joint submission to the Royal Commission into Aged Care Quality and Safety.

 - Neurological Alliance Australia: We are currently working with this Alliance to advocate for people living with a neurological condition.
 We are currently contributing to a joint submission to the Royal Commission into Aged Care Quality and Safety.